 The purpose of a quality control program is to assure that operational standards for a unit that were considered acceptable at time of purchase continue to be maintained, as closely as possible, over the life of the unit.
 Thus, quality control tests typically are periodic repetitions, partial or full, of acceptance and commissioning tests.
-For medical linear accelerators, tests are required for optical, mechanical, radiological and safety systems.

-The standards for medical linear accelerator quality control are listed in Table 1.
-These minimum standards consist of a series of tests to be performed, along with their minimum frequency.
-The tests are derived from the published literature and, in particular, the standards laid out in the AAPM document, TG-40[,] (AAPM, 1994) and the IPEM document, Report 81 (IPEM, 1999).
-The Tolerance Level is typically set at 50-75% of the Action Level.
+The standards for quality control of Co-60 units are listed in Table 1.
+These minimum standards consist of tests to be performed, along with their minimum frequencies and specified tolerances and action levels.
+The tests are derived from the published literature and, in particular, the standards laid out in the AAPM document, TG-40^o (AAPM, 1994a) and the IPEM document, Report 81 (IPEM, 1999).
+Where a Tolerance Level is specified it is typically set at 50-75% of the Action Level.